piclas-framework/piclas/doc/userguide/030_features_models.md

     Part-Species2-MWConstB-2-1 = -6.92
     Part-Species2-VibCrossSection = 1e-19

 It is not possible to calculate an instantaneous vibrational relaxation probability with this model [@Boyd1992].
-Thus, the probability is calculated for every colission and is averaged.
+Thus, the probability is calculated for every collision and is averaged.
 To avoid large errors in cells containing only a few particles, a relaxation of this average probability is implemented.
 The relaxation factor $\alpha$ can be changed with the following parameter in the ini file:

     Particles-DSMC-alpha = 0.99